Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The Neighborhood Development Services team has published a new Frequently Asked Questions document outlining the process for our continued review of development applications and permit requests.
 This document contains all the contact information needed to most efficiently engage our staff.

-Beginning Friday May 1, 2020, Neighborhood Development Services will have document drop off hours from 10 a.m. to 12 p.m. each Friday.
-The Market Street door to City Hall will open on Friday from 10 a.m. to 12 p.m. for document drop off only.
+Neighborhood Development Services will have document drop off hours from 10 a.m. to 12 p.m. each Tuesday and Friday.
+The Market Street door to City Hall will open on Tuesday and Friday from 10 a.m. to 12 p.m. for document drop off only.
 Applicants will have the opportunity to enter the building, place items on the conference room table and then exit the building.